Connected Backup FAQ

 At this time, Connected Backup is only available for your primary BC-provided computer.
 You may request that ITS evaluate any additional computers you may have to see if they should be backed up using Connected Backup or if other backup strategies should be pursued.
 Note: As the Connected Backup Service is focused on primary computers, those with a need for lab, server, or large data store backups should contact their Technology Consultant to review alternative backup options.

-Autonomy’s "Connected Backup" service provides an online backup and recovery solution for all of the critical data on your computer.
+Hewlett Packard’s "Connected Backup" service provides an online backup and recovery solution for all of the critical data on your computer.
 An agent (desktop application) that is customized for the Boston College environment is downloaded to your computer.
 As long as your computer has a high-speed connection to the Internet (dial-up connections are not supported), "Connected Backup" ensures your backups happen automatically, consistently, and securely.

 - Connected Backup runs in the background, with minimal intervention and without getting in the way of computer use.